Ph.D., Applied Physics, Stanford University, 2013

 A.B., Physics & Astronomy, Harvard University, 2006

 Aaswath Raman is Assistant Professor of Electrical and Systems Engineering at the University of Pennsylvania.
-His research interests include nanophotonics, metamaterials, radiative heat transfer, machine learning and renewable energy systems.
-He is also Co-Founder and was founding CEO of SkyCool Systems, where he led the development and commercialization of daytime radiative sky cooling, a technology that he originated while a Research Associate at Stanford University beginning in 2013.
+His research interests include metamaterials, nanophotonics, machine learning and renewable energy systems.
+He was previously a Research Associate at Stanford University, where he originated a research program on radiative sky cooling.

 Aaswath received his Ph.D. in Applied Physics from Stanford University in 2013, and his A.B. in Physics and Astronomy, and M.S. in Computer Science from Harvard University in 2006.
 He has published more than 25 peer-reviewed articles in leading journals including Nature, Nature Energy and Physical Review Letters.
 Prior to obtaining his Ph.D. he was a Program Manager at Microsoft.
 He is also a co-founder of SkyCool Systems.